US Defense Dept. Recognizes Power of New Media

-In my opinion, it seemed as though his speech was designed to build an argument for the Pentagon to implement a direct communication programs — in addition to press briefings.
+In my opinion, it seemed his speech was designed to build an argument for the Pentagon to implement a direct communication program — in addition to press briefings.
 Rumsfeld said he felt the media provided a lack of context in their coverage of the conflict.

-So now it’s not corporations and advertisers who are realizing that an organization’s ability to communicate directly with its key audiences, without being required to pass through a media filter, is a key to its competitiveness.
+So now it’s not corporations and advertisers who realize that an organization’s ability to communicate directly with its key audiences without being required to pass through a media filter is a key to its competitiveness.
 The Department of Defense has caught on as well.

 When I first had the idea for iPressroom, which gives an organization everything it needs to communicate directly with constituents via the net, blogs didn’t exist.
 Then blogs appeared, and people got excited.
 They were cheap, they were easy and for the first time public relations and marketing people got charged up about direct, online communications.
 And blogs are a great tool for personal expression.
 But they do not provide the type of functionality that DoD needs if they’re going to try and launch their own online news network.

 What’s interesting to me is that a number of iPressroom clients have simply changed the menu heading in their online pressrooms to reflect a more democratic approach to content distribution.
-Yes, they still have SEOed press releases and new clips, but they’re adding broadcast centers, feature news, podcasts, enewsletters and other direct communications initiatives, using the exact same tools they had previously used for online media relations.
+Yes, they still use SEO agencies and content marketing consultants to assemble their press releases and new clips, but they’re adding broadcast centers, feature news, podcasts, e-newsletters and other direct communications initiatives, using the same tools they had previously used for online media relations.

-Up now, most of our clients have chosen not to blog themselves.
+Up until now, most of our clients have chosen not to blog themselves.
 Instead, they monitor other blogs, comment on them when they feel it’s necessary.
 But to keep themselves relevant to digital conversations, they simply RSS enable those communications they have created that they believe are relevant to the blogerati.
-So when you search the blogosphere in Technorati or IceRocket, their point if view is included.
+So when you search the blogosphere in Technorati or IceRocket, their viewpoint is included.

 Once the benefits and importance of using the internet to communicate directly with audiences is widely accepted, I predict that most organizations will prefer a more integrated, flexible online communications platform like iPressroom, while the blog will remain the champion of individual communications.